 His name alone is enough to tangle the tongues of TV broadcasters and contest MCs, but what really baffles everyone are the pipe runs this Russian-Swiss badass has been putting together for the past few seasons.
 And after having his name butchered thousands of times, Iouri goes by the nickname I-Pod; much easier.
 Ascending the ranks of the Swiss competition scene, I-Pod went global in 2006 when he competed for Russia at the Olympics in Turin at just 17.
 A year later, he won the World Cup halfpipe title.
-In 2010 he narrowly missed a medal at the Winter Olympics in Vancouver, taking home 4th place honors.
+In 2010 he narrowly missed a medal at the Winter Olympics in Vancouver, taking home fourth place honors.
 I-Pod also managed to finish that season with a silver at Winter X Games, a gold at Winter X Europe, and an impressive number two spot on the TTR World Snowboard Tour.
-One of only two riders in the world to do Double McTwist 1260s—and the first and only one to do it switch, I-Pod’s bag of tricks rivals that of David Copperfield and he’s only getting better—fast.
-Earning pipe victories at both the 2012 World Snowboarding Championships and the 2012 Burton European Open, plus yet another Silver medal at X Games kept I-Pod charged up for this season and the long road to the Olympics in Sochi 2014.
+One of only two riders in the world to do Double McTwist 1260s—and the first and only one to do it switch.
+Earning pipe victories at both the 2012 World Snowboarding Championships and the 2012 Burton European Open, plus yet another Silver medal at X Games kept I-Pod charged up for this season and the long road to the Olympics in Sochi 2014 where he cemented his spot among the greats with a gold medal performance.
 All the contests and podium placings aside, I-Pod is one of those rare riders whose technical ability and solid style make the art of halfpipe riding look not just unbelievable but unbelievably easy.
 I-Pod has the focus, the drive, and all the right weaponry.
 His sights are set on absolute supremacy and nothing less will suffice.